JP12025/cash/README.md

 # How to Test

-- Test your script with command `./check cash.py`
+Test your script with command:
+- `./check -p cash.py` if you write Python code
+- `./check -j cash.jl` if you write Julia code

 What happens if the user input is :
 * `-1` ?